Tromsøysund Municipality

-History
+Prior to its dissolution in 1964, the 1529.9 km2 municipality was the 42nd largest by area out of the 689 municipalities in Norway.
+Tromsøysund Municipality was the 25th most populous municipality in Norway with a population of about 16,191.
+The municipality's population density was 10.6 PD/km2 and its population had increased by 29.9% over the previous 10-year period.

+General information

-The large prestegjeld of Tromsøe existed for hundreds of years.
+The large prestegjeld (parish) of Tromsøe existed for hundreds of years.
 In 1838, the new formannskapsdistrikt law established municipal self-government in Norway.
-According to the law, each prestegjeld became a municipality, but all cities in Norway had to be separated from their prestegjeld and be their own municipalities.
-So, on 1 January 1838, the city of Tromsøe became a municipality and the large surrounding district became the municipality of Tromsøe landdistrikt.
+According to the law, each prestegjeld became a municipality, but all cities in Norway had to be separated from their prestegjeld and be their own city-municipalities.
+So, on 1 January 1838, the city of Tromsøe became a municipality and the large surrounding district became a municipality called Tromsøe landdistrikt.
 Initially, the new municipality had a population of 4,286.

 In 1860, the southern part of the municipality (population: 3,610) was split off from Tromsøe landdistrikt to become the new Balsfjord Municipality.
 This left Tromsøe landdistrikt with 2,632 inhabitants.
 In November 1860, the name of the municipality was changed to Tromsøsundet (the spelling was changed to the more modern spelling Tromsøysund later).
-On 1 January 1861, an area of Tromsøysund (population: 110) was transferred to the city of Tromsø.
-On 1 January 1873, a part of the neighboring municipality of Malangen (population: 287) was merged back into Tromsøysund (this area in Malangen was separated from Balsfjord in 1871).
-This area included the Bakkejord-Kvalnes-Lauksletta-Mjelde area in southern Kvaløya and Brokskar-Bentsjorda area on the mainland.
-At the same time, an uninhabited part of Tromsøysund was also transferred to Tromsø.
-On 1 July 1915, another part of Tromsøysund (population: 512) was transferred to the city of Tromsø.
+On 1 January 1861, one area of Tromsøysund (population: 110) was transferred into the city of Tromsø.
+On 1 January 1873, a part of the neighboring Malangen Municipality (population: 287) was merged back into Tromsøysund (this area in Malangen had been separated from Balsfjord in 1871).
+This area included the Bakkejord-Kvalnes-Lauksletta-Mjelde area on the southern part of the island of Kvaløya and the Brokskar-Bentsjorda area on the mainland.
+At the same time, an uninhabited part of Tromsøysund was also transferred into the city of Tromsø.
+On 1 July 1915, another part of Tromsøysund (population: 512) was transferred into the city of Tromsø.
 Again on 1 July 1955, the Bjerkaker area of Tromsøysund (population: 1,583) was transferred to the city of Tromsø.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, a major municipal merger took place.
-All of Tromsøysund municipality (population: 16,727) was merged with the city of Tromsø (population: 12,602), the parts of Hillesøy municipality on Kvaløya island (population: 1,316), and most (except the Svensby area) of Ullsfjord municipality (population: 2,019) to form a new, larger Tromsø Municipality.
+All of Tromsøysund Municipality (population: 16,727) was merged with the city of Tromsø (population: 12,602), the parts of Hillesøy Municipality on Kvaløya island (population: 1,316), and most (except the Svensby area) of Ullsfjord Municipality (population: 2,019) to form a new, larger Tromsø Municipality.

+Name

+The municipality (originally the parish) was originally named Tromsøe landdistrikt, which means the rural district around Tromsø.
+In 1860, the name of the municipality was changed to Tromsøsundet, after the local Tromsøysundet strait.
+The first element of the name comes from the island of Tromsøya (Trums).
+The meaning of the name is uncertain.
+The last element is sund which means "strait" or "sound".
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Tromsøysund.